Asante people: Culture and traditions

 Asante culture celebrates Adae, Adae Kese, Akwasidae, Awukudae and Asante Yam festival.
 The Seperewa, a 10-14 stringed harp-lute, as well as the Fontomfrom drums, are originally from the Bono Akan people.

 Society and customs

-Asante are a matrilineal society where line of descent is traced through the female.
-Historically, this mother progeny relationship determined land rights, inheritance of property, offices and titles.
-It is also true that the Asante inherit property from the paternal side of the family.
+Asante consists of primarily matrilineal societies where line of descent is traced through the female.
+Usually, this mother-progeny relationship determines land rights, inheritance of property, offices and titles.
+But some Asante societies, like the Asante Bantama, are patrilineal.
+(In fact, the word 'bantama' means: 'my father gave it to me'.)
+For the Asante Bantama, patrilineal lineage determines inheritance rights, offices, and titles.
+Significantly for all of Asante, the Chief Warrior of Asante is always the chief of Bantama.
+As such, it is also true that the Asante inherit property from the paternal side of the family.